 After mastering such an exercise, the student will have the ability to adapt the learned pattern for his own uses in free-flowing speech.

-With the guided imitation technique, we guide the student to become proficient at formulating his own ideas in the new language using proper sentence structure.
+With the guided imitation technique, we guide the student to become proficient at formulating his own ideas in the new language - accurately, intuitively and automatically.